thiagomata/prime-numbers/modulo_ref.md

 ```

 For every $a, b$ pair, with any $divX, modX, divY, modY$, there is always the same and single solution for the division operation.
-That is proved in the [unique remainder property](./src/main/scala/v1/div/properties/ModIdempotence.scala#44) as below:
+That is proved in the [unique remainder property](
+./src/main/scala/v1/div/properties/ModIdempotence.scala#44
+) as shown below:

 ```scala